tinoryj/ELECT/AE_INSTRUCTION.md

 ssh -i ~/.ssh/cc_rsa cc@129.114.109.228
 ```

-Alternatively, we also provide a testbed in our local cluster with a similar configuration (8 machines equipped with SSDs).
+Alternatively, we provide a testbed in our local cluster with a similar configuration (8 machines equipped with SSDs).
 It requires the use of the CSE department VPN (via [OpenVPN](https://www.cse.cuhk.edu.hk/misc/cse-account-password-vpn/)) to access the cluster.
 We will provide the account and password on the HotCRP website.
 After downloading the OpenVPN and connecting to the CSE department VPN, you can access the cluster via the following command:

 ```shell
 ssh -p 2216 yjren@projgw.cse.cuhk.edu.hk